 Read the full blog post: Top 10 Things to do in Bucharest

 A mountain resort, Sinaia was built around a monastery that had been named after Mount Sinai.
 A copy of the first-ever Bible that was printed in Romania can be found at the monastery which is one of the favorite places to visit in Romania today for the tourists.

 The site offers some beautiful downhill skiing experience during the winter months while the summer season is excellent for hiking.
 Peles Castle, the summer home of King Charles I, was built close by and is now a popular tourist attraction.

 The town is also renowned for its pretty flowers, but visitors are not allowed to pick them and could find themselves dealing with the law if they do so.

 Few attractions in Romania are as picturesque as the Bucovina painted monasteries found in the northeastern region of the country.

-These are some of the best places to visit in Romania as they have painted exterior walls that bear elaborate decorations of frescoes from the 15th and 16th century depicting portraits of prophets and saints, images of heaven, hell, angels and demons, and various scenes from the life of Jesus.
+These are some of the best places to visit in Romania as they have painted exterior walls that bear elaborate decorations of frescoes from the 15th and 16th centuries depicting portraits of prophets and saints, images of heaven, hell, angels and demons, and various scenes from the life of Jesus.

 The monasteries in Voronet, Sucevita, Suceava, Probota, Patrauti, Moldovita, and Humor are those that have been preserved the best.

-Situated in Central Romania, the city of Brasov is a melting pot of fascinating scenery, old world charm, and modern dynamic city life.
+Situated in Central Romania, the city of Brasov is a melting pot of fascinating scenery, old-world charm, and modern dynamic city life.